-May 2018) - NDA will submit full application to USDA after committee evaluation and approval
+May 1st, 2019 (subject to change) - NDA will submit full application to USDA after committee evaluation and approval.

-October 2018- Announcement of Award funds are made.
-Notification and sub- award agreements/contracts are sent by NDA
+September 2019 (subject to change) - Announcement of Award funds are made.
+Notification and sub- award agreements/contracts are sent by NDA.

-October 2018 - Anticipated Award Start Date
+October 2019 (subject to change) - Anticipated Award Start Date

-October 2018- Sub-awardees must sign agreements/contracts and submit to NDA
+October 2019 (subject to change) - Sub-awardees must sign agreements/contracts and submit to NDA

-October/November 2018 - Release of Grant funds.
-Projects may commence once contract is signed by both parties and approval is received from the State Interim Finance Committee
+October/November 2019 (subject to change) - Release of Grant funds.
+Projects may commence once contract is signed by both parties and approval is received from the State Interim Finance Committee.